 What this means for your business…

 A cyber security incident has the potential to create devastating and lasting impact on a business.

-In conjunction with direct financial loss and loss of business productivity, once a company’s security has been breached, repairing the relationship and trust between the business and its customers can be very difficult.
+In addition to the direct financial loss and loss of business productivity, once a company’s security has been breached, repairing the relationship and trust between the business and its customers can be very difficult.

 Globally, national governments have intensified their focus on cyber security and data protection.
-New regulations and greater privacy requirements have recently taken effect in 2018 which now mandate Australian organisations to report notifiable data breaches.
+New regulations and greater privacy requirements took effect in 2018 which now mandate Australian organisations to report notifiable data breaches.
 This has placed a constant pressure on businesses to ensure they employ active security compliance practices.

 What we do…